The union movement is gearing up for a possible federal election in 2018 under the banner of #changetherules. Inequality is at a 70-year high.

 As in many processes in the natural world, imbalance does not last forever.
 Countervailing forces rise to restore equilibrium and sustained excesses almost always have catastrophic consequences.

 It is incredible that in 2018 there are still many schools across Queensland in which girls and young women are not given the choice to wear shorts or pants to school.
+Western Australia and Victoria have recently announced that state schools will be required to adopt a uniform policy that offers choice for girls.
+The question that must be asked is, why not Queensland?

 When your workload increases and the pressure is on, does just the thought of it all throw you into anxiety and resentment and send you reaching for another chocolate bar?